datawire/ambassador-docs/docs/edge-stack/4.0-preview/guides/web-application-firewalls/setup.md

 - The `content-type` HTTP request header is present
 - The value of the `content-type` HTTP request header is `application/json`
 - The `:authority` HTTP header is set to `example.com`
-- The path of the request url is `/foo`
+- The path of the request URL is `/foo`

 ## Web Application Firewalls Observability